UX Design Processes

 5. Test and Iterate

-● Usability testing: Conduct extensive usability testing during and after the design process.
-This identifies any issues with the design that users might encounter, allowing for adjustments before the final release.
+● Usability testing: Do extensive usability testing during—and after—the design process.
+This will find any issues with the design that users might run into—and it’ll allow for adjustments before the final release.

-● Design iteratively: UX design should mean there’s an iterative design process that is dynamic.
-After launching, continue to test and refine the product based on user feedback and behavior.
+● Design iteratively: UX design should mean that there’s an iterative design process that’s dynamic.
+And—after launching—continue to test and refine the product, from what the user feedback and behavior indicate.

 What are Additional Practical Tips to Implement UX Design?

-● Ensure clear and intuitive navigation and layout: Users should be able to easily understand how to navigate the site or app, with clear paths to follow.
-It’s therefore important to apply UI patterns and design principles optimally.
+● Ensure clear and intuitive navigation and layout: Users should be able to easily understand how to navigate the site or app—with clear paths to follow.
+So, it’s ultra-important to apply UI patterns and design principles in the best ways.

-● Optimize for mobile: With a significant amount of web traffic coming from mobile devices, it's crucial to ensure that UX design is fully optimized for mobile usage.
+● Optimize for mobile: An extremely large proportion of web traffic comes from mobile devices—that’s why it's crucial to make sure that UX design is fully optimized for mobile usage.

 Frank Spillers delivers some helpful tips about mobile UI patterns in this video: